jonathanpberger/code-as-lit-for-lean-teams-agileux2012/code-as-literacy.md

 > "I don't want to *be* anything, I want to *do* everything"

 !SLIDE
-### At the Balanced Team conference[], Lane[] talked about Hybrid User Interviews
+### Lane Halley says
-- product decisions are design decisions.
-Everyone makes them.

-> "Design is a core competency, not a role."
+> Product decisions are design decisions—Everyone makes them. **Design is a core competency, not a role.**

 !SLIDE
 # Chris Dixon goes more in-depth:
 > **Should non-technical people at tech startups learn to code?** This is where I disagree with some of the conventional wisdom.
-Certainly it is worthwhile learning programming, at least for reasons 3 & 4 above.
-You should realize, however, that
+Certainly it is worthwhile learning programming...You should realize, however, that

 !SLIDE
-> to become a good programmer takes thousands of hours of practice.
+> ...to become a good programmer takes thousands of hours of practice...

 - @cdixon

 !SLIDE
-> I'd also argue that if you are a non-technical person working at a web company the the first thing you should learn is internet architecture (DNS, http, html, web servers, database, TCP/UDP, IP, etc).
+> ...if you are a non-technical person working at a web company the the first thing you should learn is internet architecture (DNS, http, html, web servers, database, TCP/UDP, IP, etc).

-- @cdixon

-!SLIDE
-> Learning some programming is good too, to help relate to technical colleagues.
-But if your goal is to build a large-scale web service, your time as a non-technical person is better spent recruiting people who have been coding for years.

 - @cdixon